gamazonlab/SingleCellPrediXcan/README.md

 ### PheWAS using cell type application to UKBB
 ---
-We have applied our cell type models to GWAS summary statistics in the UKBB.
+We have applied our cell type models to > 4000 GWAS summary statistics in the UKBB.
 The R package below performs PheWAS using the UKBB associaitions.
+Given a gene, or multiple genes, the package will return signficant associations (those that pass the multiple testing correction) and returns a PheWAS plot.

+### TUTORIAL
-How to install the R package <br>
+Install the R package <br>
 R CMD INSTALL sctwas_0.2.0_R_x86_64-pc-linux-gnu.tar.gz